-Enter the name and social security number of the insured individual, who is the person on account of whose illness benefits are paid either under an LTC insurance contract or as accelerated death benefits.
+Enter the name and SSN of the insured individual (i.e., the person on account of whose illness benefits are paid either under an LTC insurance contract or as accelerated death benefits).

 Special rules apply in determining the amount of taxable payments if other individuals also received per diem payments either under a qualified LTC insurance contract or as accelerated death benefits with respect to the insured listed on line 12a of the form.
 See Multiple Payees on page 7 for details.